Kamakura Welcome Guides

 It is said that Yoritomo chose Kamakura as his headquarters due to its geographical aspects.
 Kamakura was strategically easy to defend with the surrounding steep hills on the east, west and north sides, and also was convenient for ocean transportation as it faces the ocean on the south side.
 Kamakura was the ancient Shogunate capital city for about 150 years until the capital moved to Kyoto, and the spirit and culture of samurai during this period are thought to have significantly influenced today's culture, such as religion, architecture, works of art, cuisine, etiquette, etc.

-This is the largest native shrine and one of the most popular tourist destinations in Kamakura.
+In Kamakura this is the major shinto shrine and is very popular tourist destination.
 This shrine was founded in 1180 by then shogun Minamoto Yoritomo, who transferred the shrine from Yui-Wakamiya to the present site.
 It is famous for its Yabusame, horseback archery performed in April and September every year, and Dankazura, the elevated approach to the shrine lined with cheery trees on both sides.
 In the early spring, it is worth walking through Dankazura to the shrine under the cherry blossoms.

 Admission is free.
 15 minutes on foot from JR Kamakura Station.